 (This post may contain affiliate links, which means I may receive a commission, at no extra cost to you, if you click a link and purchase something that I have recommended.)

-I recently started using a linen/cotton blend that I love.
-It’s called Essex Linen and you can purchase it from Fat Quarter Shop.
+I really love using a linen/cotton blend the most.
+The one I use is called Essex Linen and you can purchase it from Fat Quarter Shop.
 It’s a little bit tougher to stitch through than my 100% linen, but I like that I don’t have to worry about my threads showing in the back as much.
 I love the color choices, and I love how soft it is.
 This is definitely my favorite fabric to embroider on right now.

 My first embroidery project ever was on 100% linen, and it continues to be one of my favorite fabrics to embroider on.
-There are different thread counts for linen and stuff that gets me confused, but I just like to keep things simple and get mine from my local fabric store.
+There are different thread counts for linen, but I just like to keep things simple and get mine from my local fabric store.
 Maybe there’s something out there that is better quality, but I have made plenty of projects with it and had no problems.
 It is a bit thinner and can tend to bunch a little if you pull too tight, so just be aware of that.

 Flour Sack Towels

 Flour sack towels are made from a fabric that is traditionally stitched on.
 My mom still has some towels that my great grandmother made back in the day.
 The blank towels are sold near the embroidery floss at the fabric store, and I love to stitch on them.
 I really like how smoothly my needle goes through and how soft the fabric is.
 I’ve never stitched an actual towel.
 I just like to cut up the fabric and use piece of it to stitch on.
 I don’t even know what kind of fabric the towels are made of, but if anyone knows where to buy it by the yard, please let me know.
 The only downside to this is you only get one color, white.
 I suppose you could start dying them, but I definitely don’t have time for that.